sjothunj/sjothunj/README.md

 - 👋 Hi, I’m @sjothunj
-- 👀 I’m interested in website development, office app integration
+- 👀 I’m interested in website development to stay familiar with current web technologies
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working on learning Python
-- 💞️ I’m looking to collaborate on nothing in particular at the moment
+- 💞️ I don't currently have an active collaboration project
 - 📫 How to reach me?
+Email is best

 <!---
 sjothunj/sjothunj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.